METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 The native mysqldump tool can also be used to dump a database into a file `mysqldump -u [useraccount] -p --opt --routines openmrs > backupDDMMYY-HHMM.sql`
 * [useraccount] - the username for accessing the database
-* [password] - the password to connect to the database
 * backupDDMMYY-HHMM.sql - the name of the file, recommended naming for example is backup04April16-1425.sql which has a date and time when the backup was done

 **NOTE** There is no space between the -p and the password